tokenine/mini-wallet-eip7702/README.md

    </picture>
 </p>

+> [!NOTE]
+> **Disclaimer: Educational Only**
+> This project is intended for learning and demonstration purposes only.
+  The authors assume no responsibility for any damage or misuse that may occur from using this code in production environments.

 ## Overview

 The **Mini Wallet EIP7702** is a flexible, signature-based smart contract wallet designed for secure and gasless transactions.
 It leverages the power of **EIP-7702** to provide Web2-like, seamless off-chain approvals for both ETH and ERC-20 tokens, while maintaining robust security through OpenZeppelin libraries like **AccessControl**, **SafeERC20**, and **ECDSA**.